andrirafti/Covid-19/README.md

 ### MVP/PostMVP
 #### MVP
-- Allow user to Search a country and click a Button to retrieve data.
+- Allow user to Search a country by drop-down menu.
-- Data Pops up on the page.
+- Render Country Name, Population, Cases to the DOM.
-- Allow User to navigate around the page (Home Screen Button, Covid-Cases Button that will guide you to said location upon a click)
+- Allow User to navigate HTML with anchor tags.
--Once the user searches for a new country the old data no longer linger arounds and is replaced with the new country data.
+- Reset Data on new search.
 #### PostMVP
 - Create a live animation letting the user know corona has struck.
+- Allow user to select city or state depending on Country.
+- Render City/State Data based upon Country.
+-
 ## Project Schedule

-You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.

 |  Day | Deliverable | Status
 |---|---| ---|